Blocto wallets are built with smart contracts

 Austin Griffith introduced meta-transaction back in 2018.
 Meta-transaction makes fee subsidization possible.
 Here's how it works:

 Blocto makes the fee payment flexible by incorporating meta-transaction.
-In Blocto, the transaction fee can be payed by either:
+In Blocto, the transaction fee can be paid by either:

 The owner of contract wallets can be designed flexibly, to provide additional security or convenience.